 Imagine your dream lashes.
 You’re picturing long, luscious beauties, not hard, crunchy lashes, right?
 Crispness likely isn’t on anyone’s list of extension must-haves!
 Still, here you are with extensions that feel as crunchy as a fresh Honeycrisp apple.
-Why do your extensions have this strange texture?
+You can’t stop but wonder:

 Even though they’re fake, you want your extensions to look and feel like healthy, real lashes.
 Crunchy simply won’t do!
 How about we delve into the what and why of crispened lashes so that you can keep yours soft and flexible?